Nursing students in a clinical setting

 Overview

-This dynamic course prepares you to become a skilled leader in nursing.
+This exciting course prepares you to become a skilled and confident leader in nursing.

-In this course, biological, psychological and nursing sciences will inform your knowledge and skill development.
+You’ll develop both knowledge and hands-on skills as you study biological, psychological and nursing sciences.
 The innovative and expansive Advanced Nursing curriculum features exciting opportunities to explore mental health, sustainability and planetary health, and leadership in nursing.

 • Leadership: Leadership development is a cornerstone of this program, helping you build the essential skills that distinguish exceptional healthcare professionals.